Contest Submission - Poetry

 The BLR Prizes award outstanding writing related to themes of health, healing, illness, the mind, and the body.

-• First prize is $1,000 (in each genre) and publication in the Spring 2026 issue of BLR.
-Honorable mention winners will receive $300 and publication in the Spring 2026 issue of BLR.
+• First prize is $1,000 and publication in the Spring 2027 issue of BLR.
+Honorable mention winners will receive $300 and publication in the Spring 2027 issue of BLR.

 • Do not put your name or other identifying information on the manuscript document (or in the filename).
 Manuscripts are read blindly by reviewers, editors, and judges.